machkev/Project-3-Custom_Ethereum-Testnet/README.md

-# Project-3-Custom_Ethereum-Testnet
+# Project 3 - Union Square Testnet
-Building a fully functioning testnet, with a block explorer and faucet using Puppeth
+For our final project, we decided to build a fully functioning testnet on Ethereum